melonkgur/jordan-2023-dart/README.md

 - I wanted to learn dart (otherwise known as i *hate* react native)

-- We only made the scouting app for this year in swift/swiftUI.
-It was a pretty dumb.
+- We only made the scouting app for this year in swiftUI, meaning no android

 - *did i mention that i hate react native?*